Objectives and Academic Standards

 Observe, ask questions, and explain how specialized structures found on a variety of plants and animals (including humans) help them sense and respond to their environment.

-Grades 1-2: Saguaro Partners
+Saguaro Partners

 Did you know saguaros are only found in the Sonoran Desert?
-Learn how the saguaro is adapted to life here, and explore the important partnerships it shares with other living things.
-Discover how the saguaro depends on animals for pollination and seed dispersal, and meet the animals that rely on this giant for shelter and food.
+Learn how the saguaro is adapted to life here and explore the important partnerships it shares with other living things.
+Discover how the saguaro depends on animals for pollination and seed dispersal and meet the animals that rely on this giant for shelter and food.

 Program Objectives: